kylemiller3/osrs-competition-bot/README.md

 ## IMPORTANT NOTES
 This bot runs strictly off the OSRS hiscores.
 Sometimes the [hiscores](https://secure.runescape.com/m=hiscore_oldschool/a=13/overall.ws) will be down or slow.
 This bot attempts multiple times to grab the scores but sometimes it will fail.
 The bot will let you know on the scoreboard if the event updated or failed to update.
 With that in mind here are some **recommendations for Discord Guild Adminstrators:**
+* Have a dedicated channel for scoreboard updates.
-* Have your users logout before the event starts.
+* Have your users logout *before the event starts.*
-* Have your users logout before the event ends.
+* Have your users logout *before the event ends.*
 * If the [hiscores](https://secure.runescape.com/m=hiscore_oldschool/a=13/overall.ws) are slow the above steps may need to happen multiple times.
 Sometimes logging out will not update the OSRS hiscores.
     * I am not responsible for [hiscores](https://secure.runescape.com/m=hiscore_oldschool/a=13/overall.ws) not being updated or being unavaliable and cannot fix this.
-[Complain to Jagex](https://support.runescape.com/hc/en-gb/articles/207344355-The-website-isn-t-loading-or-is-displaying-incorrectly) or [jmods on Reddit](https://www.reddit.com/r/2007scape/).
+[Complain to Jagex](https://support.runescape.com/hc/en-gb/articles/207344355-The-website-isn-t-loading-or-is-displaying-incorrectly) or [Jmods on Reddit.](https://www.reddit.com/r/2007scape/)
-* This bot should still be considered a beta version and it may be wise to use a [backup tracker such as CML](https://crystalmathlabs.com/tracker/).
-Further, not all planned commands are currently implemented.
+* This bot should still be considered a beta version and it may be wise to use a [backup tracker such as CML.](https://crystalmathlabs.com/tracker/) Further, not all planned commands are currently implemented.
-* If you notice a bug, [open up an issue](https://github.com/kylemiller3/osrs-competition-bot/issues/new).
+* If you notice a bug, [open up an issue.](https://github.com/kylemiller3/osrs-competition-bot/issues/new)

 ## Setup for server administrators
-This sections is only applicable to hosting your own version of this bot.
+This sections is only applicable to hosting your own fork of this bot.
 In order to run this bot you must install Postgresql v9.5 or later with node v11.0.0 or later.

 1. [Initialize your Postgresql database.](https://help.ubuntu.com/community/PostgreSQL) The bot expects the database to listen on *localhost:5432* with these credentials.
 	* database:  **osrs-competition-bot**